 Is your client interested in putting money into their Tax-Free Savings Account (TFSA)?
-The new limit for 2019 will be $6,000.
+The 2020 limit is $6,000.

 If your client has ignored the TFSA up until now, let them know that they are not alone.
 Many Canadians give it a pass because they think it’s just meant for savings.
 They also tend to believe that they can’t get a good return with it and that it can only be used for high-interest savings or a GIC.
 Well, we have something to say about that!

-At this time of year, many investors think about contributing to their RRSPs — and that’s a great idea to build up that nest egg.
-However, if you have some short-to-medium term purchases you’ve been planning for, then the TFSA may be the better option.
+Although many investors continue to contribute to their RRSPs (a great idea to build up that nest egg), if your client has some short-to-medium term purchases that they have been planning, a TFSA might be the better option for them.